simonprovost/scikit-longitudinal/paper/paper.md

 between
 different features directly.
-Note that, in the type of longitudinal classification task for which `Sklong` was designed, the features are longitudinal, but the class variable is not; i.e., the goal is to predict the class label of an instance at a single time point (usually the most recent wave).
+Note that, in the type of longitudinal classification task for which `Sklong` was designed, the features are longitudinal, but the class variable is not; i.e., the goal is to predict the class label of an instance at a single time point (usually the last wave).

 There are two broad approaches for coping with longitudinal data [@ribeiro2019mini]: (1) **Data Transformation**: this approach involves preprocessing methods that convert longitudinal data into a standard, "flattened"